awsdocs/aws-parallelcluster-user-guide/doc_source/building-custom-ami-v3.md

      ParentImage: <BASE_AMI_ID>
    ```

-1. Use the CLI command `pcluster build\-image` to build an AWS ParallelCluster AMI starting from the AMI that you provide as the base:
+1. Use the CLI command [`pcluster build-image`](pcluster.build-image-v3.md) to build an AWS ParallelCluster AMI starting from the AMI that you provide as the base:

    ```
    $ pcluster build-image --image-id IMAGE_ID --image-configuration IMAGE_CONFIG.yaml --region REGION